itsalanthomas/CTI-healthcare/README.md

 🩺 Healthcare Cyber Threat Intelligence Analysis

 This project focuses on collecting, exploring, and modeling cyber threat data related to healthcare breaches, sourced from the HIPAA Journal.
-The goal is to understand patterns in breach incidents and predict the number of individuals affected by such events using machine learning.
+The goal is to uncover breach trends and predict the number of individuals affected using machine learning.

 🔍 Project Overview
+Source
-Source: Data was scraped from HIPAA Journal using Selenium (Chromedriver) to handle JavaScript-rendered content, in conjunction with BeautifulSoup for parsing HTML.
+Data was scraped from the HIPAA Journal using:

-Goal:
+Selenium (with Chromedriver) for rendering JavaScript-based content

+BeautifulSoup for parsing and extracting HTML elements

+Objectives

-Extract healthcare breach data into a clean, structured CSV.
+Extract healthcare breach data into a clean, structured CSV

-Explore and visualize trends across states, time, and breach types.
+Explore and visualize trends across states, years, and breach types

-Predict the impact of future breaches by modeling the number of individuals affected.
+Predict the potential impact of future breaches via regression modeling

 🛠️ Tools & Technologies
 Web Scraping: Selenium, Chromedriver, BeautifulSoup